hpc2n/selecting-modules/docs/programs.md

 ## R-based packages

 At most HPC centers, the base R module usually contains relatively few extensions.
-Most of the popular packages are in additional bundles like R-bundle-CRAN and R-bundle-Bioconductor.
-Most HPC centers have prerequisites for R, but for a few, like Alvis, R can be loaded directly.
+Most of the popular packages are in additional bundles like `R-bundle-CRAN` and `R-bundle-Bioconductor`.
+Most HPC centers have prerequisites for R, but at a few, like Alvis, R can be loaded directly.
 Always check the prerequisites with `ml spider` or `ml avail`.

 !!! note

-    - HPC2N: Little is installed with the basic R module, but most common packages are available as extensions of R-bundle-CRAN, R-bundle-CRAN-extra, or R-bundle-Bioconductor.
+    - **HPC2N:** Little is installed with the basic R module, but most common packages are available as extensions of R-bundle-CRAN, R-bundle-CRAN-extra, or R-bundle-Bioconductor.
 RStudio is a separate module and only runs on the login nodes via Thinlinc, so it should be used sparingly.
-    - LUNARC: Little is installed with the basic R module, but most common packages are available as extensions of R-bundle-CRAN or R-bundle-Bioconductor.
+    - **LUNARC:** Little is installed with the basic R module, but most common packages are available as extensions of R-bundle-CRAN or R-bundle-Bioconductor.
 RStudio is also a separate module, and is available as an On-Demand application that automatically loads R and various bundles at start-up.
-    - UPPMAX (Rackham) and C3SE (Alvis): R can be loaded directly, but has few installed packages.
+    - **UPPMAX (Rackham) and C3SE (Alvis):** R can be loaded directly, but has few installed packages.
 More common modules are available as extensions with the `R_packages` module.
 RStudio is also a separate module.
-    - NSC (Tetralith): R can be loaded directly, but contains few installed packages, and there are no bundles to provide more.
+    - **NSC (Tetralith):** R can be loaded directly, but contains few installed packages, and there are no bundles to provide more.
 Users are typically expected to install their own extension libraries.
 RStudio is included in the base R module, however.
-    - PDC (Dardel): Like most programs on Dardel, R also has the prerequisite `PDC/XX.XX` or `PDCOLD/XX.XX`, but the compiler and MPI library are chosen for you.
+    - **PDC (Dardel):** Like most programs on Dardel, R also has the prerequisite `PDC/XX.XX` or `PDCOLD/XX.XX`, but the compiler and MPI library are chosen for you.
 There are about 250 packages available in the basic R module, and there are no additional bundles to provide more packages.
 Users are typically expected to install their own extension libraries.

+!!! important

+    Most facilities have only built a handful of R releases, so many of the dependent modules are adapted for multiple versions.
+The version of such any dependent package should always be specified to ensure reproducibility.
+If the version number is omitted, the latest will be loaded by default, and that version may change without warning.

 ### Example 1: Bioconductor

-Some R-packages conveniently specify the version of R they are compatible with in the module name.
+Many R-packages conveniently specify the version of R they are compatible with in the module name.
 One example of this is Bioconductor.

 ```bash
 $ ml spider bioconductor